johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-04.md

 SIG(0) SHOULD NOT be promoted to the set of keys that the UPDATE Receiver trusts and any old keys MUST be kept.

-### Automatich Bootstrap When Child zone is unsigned
+### Automatic Bootstrap When Child Zone is unsigned

 The bootstrap problem in the unsigned case is essentially identical to the "automatic DNSSEC Bootstrap via CDS" service a la {{!RFC8078}}